cacilhas/kodumaro/_source/posts/2022-05-21-why-we-hate.md

 [OCaml][ocaml] is the perfect impure functional programming language, except for requiring widely long boilerplates to work.

-The simpler project is more bureaucratic than Java, and you can get into a hell of cyclical references much too soon.
+The simplest project is more bureaucratic than Java, and you can get into a hell of cyclical references much too soon.